FOREX-Dollar reigns as hawkish Fed stands out among central banks

 By Kevin Buckland

-TOKYO, Nov 25 (Reuters) - The U.S. dollar traded at its highest in over a year to the euro and near a five-year high against the yen as a hawkish tilt by Federal Reserve policymakers, buoyed by strong U.S. data, contrasted to more dovish monetary outlooks in Europe and Japan.
+TOKYO, Nov 25 (Reuters) - The U.S. dollar traded near its highest in over a year to the euro and close to a five-year peak against the yen as a hawkish tilt by Federal Reserve policymakers, buoyed by solid U.S. data, contrasted with more dovish monetary outlooks in Europe and Japan.

-The dollar index =USD, which measures the greenback against six major peers, eased slightly to 96.759, but still hovered close to Wednesday's high of 96.938, the strongest level since July 2020.
+The dollar index =USD, which measures the greenback against six major peers, eased 0.1% to 96.733, but remained within touching distance of Wednesday's high at 96.938, the strongest level since July 2020.

+The index has climbed 2.77% this month as traders bet that heated inflation would force earlier interest rate hikes than Fed officials had signalled.
+The market is fully priced for a first quarter point hike by June, with strong odds it could be delivered as soon as May.
+FEDWATCH

+"The USD is in beast mode and just doesn’t want to go down," Chris Weston, head of research at brokerage Pepperstone in Melbourne, wrote in a client note.

+"But when things get too over-loved, the ship can often tip," he warned.

-Various Fed policymakers said they would be open to speeding up the taper of their bond-buying programme if high inflation held, and move more quickly to raise interest rates, minutes of the central bank's Nov.
-2-3 policy meeting showed on Wednesday.
+Minutes of the central bank's Nov.
+2-3 policy meeting showed on Wednesday that various policymakers said they would be open to speeding up the taper of their bond-buying programme if high inflation held, and move more quickly to raise interest rates.

-San Francisco Federal Reserve Bank President Mary Daly also said in an interview with Yahoo Finance on Wednesday that she could see a case being made to speed up the Fed's tapering of its bond purchases.
+San Francisco Fed President Mary Daly said in an interview with Yahoo Finance released the same day that she could see a case being made to speed up the Fed's tapering of its bond purchases.

-"The U.S. economy retained its titanium status," buoying the dollar, Tapas Strickland, a director of economics at National Australia Bank, wrote in a note to clients.
+"The U.S. economy retained its titanium status," while "slightly hawkish comments from the normally dovish Daly" also helped to lift the dollar, Tapas Strickland, a director of economics at National Australia Bank, wrote in a research note.

-"Slightly hawkish comments from the normally dovish Daly was also a factor."

 The dollar was little changed at 115.355 yen JPY=EBS, holding close to the overnight high of 115.525, a level not seen since January 2017.

-The euro EUR=EBS edged higher to $1.1210, but still traded within sight of the near 17-month low hit on Wednesday at $1.1186 after German business confidence slumped for a fifth straight month.
+The euro EUR=EBS added 0.13% to $1.1215, but stayed within sight of the near 17-month low hit on Wednesday at $1.1186 after German business confidence slumped for a fifth straight month.

 While the U.S. calendar is mostly empty on Thursday due to the Thanksgiving holiday, minutes from the European Central Bank's Oct.
 28 meeting are due for release.